falinwang/react-facerecognitionbrain/README.md

 2. Paste an image URL in the box and click Detect Button.

 - In case you don't know where to find image URL, you can try: `https://thispersondoesnotexist.com/image`.
-[This person does not exist](https://thispersondoesnotexist.com/) is created by [Phillip Wang](https://www.producthunt.com/posts/this-person-does-not-exist).
+[This Person Does Not Exist](https://thispersondoesnotexist.com/) created by [Phillip Wang](https://www.producthunt.com/posts/this-person-does-not-exist) presents a random, computer generated photo of a fictional person.
+Refresh the page each time for a new face.

 ![Paste URL](public/pasteurl.png)